 - You have signs or symptoms of toxic shock syndrome, such as a sudden high fever, diarrhea, dizziness, vomiting, fainting or a rash that looks like sunburn

 How you prepare

-The diaphragm comes in different sizes.
-Your health care provider will fit you for the diaphragm and demonstrate how to insert and remove the diaphragm.
-He or she may confirm that the diaphragm is in the correct position by doing a pelvic exam.
+During an office visit, your health care provider will demonstrate how to insert and remove the diaphragm — and may have you practice doing so, too.
+To confirm that the diaphragm is in the correct position, your health care provider may perform a pelvic exam.

 Before you use the diaphragm for the first time, practice inserting the diaphragm until you're comfortable with it.
 You may want to use a backup method of contraception, such as a male condom, the first few times you use the diaphragm.

 Always use the diaphragm with spermicidal cream, foam or gel.
 Avoid use of body lotions near your vagina and vaginal medications when using the diaphragm.
 If you're using a diaphragm and douche, wait until at least six hours after sex to avoid washing away spermicide.

 Make sure you regularly check your diaphragm for puncture marks or cracks.
 To search for holes, hold your diaphragm up to the light and gently stretch the rubber between your fingers or fill the diaphragm with water.
 Replace your diaphragm at least every two years.
 You may need to have your diaphragm checked and possibly refitted if: